-- o An object behaviour is described in methods or procedures - A method implements the behaviour of an object. - Behaviour denotes the collection of methods that abstractly describes what an object is capable of doing. - Eg. Drive a car Methods, refer Fig.6.
+- o An object behavior is described in methods or procedures - \circ A method implements the behavior of an object. - Behavior denotes the collection of methods that abstractly describes what an object is capable of doing. - Eg. Drive a car Methods, refer Fig.6.